pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 # Copy the SSH key you will use to access the VMs from your host machine to each VM
 # See https://www.ssh.com/academy/ssh/keygen for instructions on generating an SSH key
 # For this guide, the ed25519 algorithm was used
-# Adjust the key name accordingly
+# Adjust the key name accordingly in the ssh-copy-id command

 export TARGET_MACHINES=("k8smaster" "k8snode01" "k8snode02")